-The council can decide you're intentionally homeless if you lose your home because either:
+The council could decide you're intentionally homeless if you lose your home because either:

 - you knew the payments were unaffordable when you moved in

 If your partner was responsible for the payments, the council looks at whether you tried to sort out the arrears or could have influenced your partner's actions.

 Debts and financial hardship

 You can't usually be found intentionally homeless if paying the rent or mortgage would have left you without money for food or heating.

 The council might decide you're intentionally homeless if you prioritise other debts (such as credit cards) over your rent or mortgage.

 Benefit problems and delays

 You shouldn't be found intentionally homeless if your arrears were caused by failures of the benefit system.

 You need to show that you claimed promptly, chased up any delays and paid what you could afford until benefit payments started.

 Illness and disability

 You shouldn't be found intentionally homeless if arrears were caused by: